 Spiritual Care Visitor Training

-Application period is now open for the summer online session of Spiritual Care Visitor Training.
-This session begins with a full day workshop at Bishop Anderson House, 707 S. Wood St. Topics at the workshop include Active Listening and the particular concerns of providing spiritual care with those who are dying.
+Application period is now open for the fall online session of Spiritual Care Visitor Training.
+This session begins with a full day workshop at St. Paul’s Episcopal Church, Peoria, Illinois.
+Topics at the workshop include Active Listening and the particular concerns of providing spiritual care with those who are dying.
 Lunch is included.

 “Advancing the well-being of individuals and